What Are Peanut and Tree Nut Allergies?

-A nut allergy sometimes can cause a severe reaction called anaphylaxis.
-Anaphylaxis might start with some of the same symptoms as a less severe reaction, but can quickly get worse.
-The person may have trouble breathing or pass out.
-More than one part of the body might be involved.
-If it isn't treated, anaphylaxis can be life-threatening.
+Nut and peanut allergies can cause a severe reaction called anaphylaxis.
+Anaphylaxis may begin with some of the same symptoms as a less severe reaction, but then quickly get worse, leading someone to have trouble breathing, feel lightheaded, or to pass out.
+If it is not treated right away, anaphylaxis can be life-threatening.

-If your child has a peanut or tree nut allergy (or any kind of serious food allergy), the doctor will want him or her to carry an epinephrine auto-injector in case of an emergency.
+If you have a peanut or tree nut allergy (or any kind of serious food allergy), the doctor will want you to carry an epinephrine auto-injector in case of an emergency.